 How to Install Debian with WSL on Windows 11

-This brief tutorial shows students and new users how to install and run Debian Linux on Windows Subsystem for Linux 2 (WSL2).
+This tutorial shows you how to install and run Debian Linux on Windows Subsystem for Linux 2 (WSL2).
+It’s easier than you might think.

 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart